d-alv/candy_robot/README.md

 Here is what the robot does:

-check www.rasppiproject.com for more details
+check www.rasppiproject.com for more details top right - projects- candy robot - select build or program

 Button for random candy:
 	The user can press R to initiate a sort of roulette game.
 The lights will flicker